• Skip to primary navigation

 Striped V-Neck Jumper

 Creative construction and simple stitches come together easily in this striped pullover pattern.
-Detailed tutorial will walk you through beginner sweater.
+Comes with a detailed tutorial.
 Guest design by Coffee and Crocheting.

 Get the Pattern